 Breast milk color varies but there are some red flags with some hues – it’s straight to the bin if there’s black or dark green mold.

 A rosy tinge may mean blood in the breast milk.
 Read more about blood in breast milk below.
+This milk is still safe for your baby to consume.

 Whilst the thickness of breast milk can change when expressed, chunks in the milk are a bad sign.